-The FFT/FFT-CW model of intervention/prevention is based on three core principles for understanding the following three components of the treatment: the members who are served, the problems the youth and families are faced with and the process of providing the therapeutic service.
-More specifically, the three core principles are defined as follows:
+The FFT/FFTCW model of intervention/prevention is based on three core principles for understanding the following three components of the treatment: the members who are served, the problems the youth and families are faced with and the process of providing the therapeutic service.
+More specifically, the three core principles can be generally defined as:

-1. Core Principle One: Understanding members:
+• Core Principle One: Understanding members

-This is a process whereby the therapist comes to understand the youth and family in terms of their strengths on the individual, family system and multi-systemic level;
+This is a process whereby the therapist comes to understand the youth and family in terms of their strengths on the individual, family system and multi-systemic level.

-2. Core Principle Two: Understanding the member systemically:
+• Core Principle Two: Understanding the member systemically

 This is a process whereby the therapist conceptualizes the youth's behaviors in terms of their biological, relational, family, socio-economic and environmental etiology.
-Subsequently, the therapist assesses the youth's relationships with family, parents, peers, their school and their environment and how these roles/relationships contribute to the maintenance and change of problematic behaviors; and
+Subsequently, the therapist assesses the youth's relationships with family, parents, peers, their school and their environment and how these roles/relationships contribute to the maintenance and change of problematic behaviors.